Building a relevant LinkedIn network: Here’s how it works.

 One company, multiple stakeholders: Showcase Pages enable targeted engagement

-Reaching relevant feeds with explicit targeting
+Reaching relevant feeds through explicit targeting

 Networking, networking, networking: groups and events offer further opportunities to connect